 Meanwhile, I’ll keep adding maps as and when relevant.

-After Indonesia, the next country northwards was Thailand.
-From there I wandered around Cambodia, Laos and Vietnam.
+After Indonesia, the next country northwards was Malaysia.
+From there I wandered around Thailand, Cambodia, Laos and Vietnam.

 August 2017 to December 2017.